Atlanta Multimeter Accident Attorneys

 Imagine sticking your hand onto the surface of the sun.
 Hot?
 The surface of the sun is considerably cooler than the temperature generated in a typical arc flash explosion.
 Arc flash explosions can be triggered when a voltage spike occurs during an electrical measurement taken with a handheld multimeter.
 The resulting plasma arc forms inside the multimeter or in the air, causing an explosion.

 Unfortunately, arc flash explosions are far from uncommon – they send one or two people to the morgue every single day in the U.S. and Canada, and they kill about one in five people who are injured in the explosion.
 Victims are typically electricians using multimeters to troubleshoot electrical systems, but may also include bystanders.
-If you have been injured in such an explosion, you need to take legal action.
+If you have been injured in such an explosion, you need to take legal action immediately and contact one of our Atlanta multimeter accident attorneys.

 Defective multimeters typically fail – and cause an arc flash explosion – when they are not designed to withstand voltage spikes that are common on industrial electrical systems.
 Consequently, the fuse cannot interrupt a fault current that results from an internal failure, and an explosion results.
 A legal issue arises when the explosion can be traced to a defect in the multimeter.